About

 2009: Awarded Doctor of Philosophy in Psychology (PhD), offered and accepted a postdoctoral position at Columbia University, with the Center for Decision Sciences, as an Associate Director.

 2010: Windows Phone 7 Made Simple and Mandate (Self-published) released.
-Launched and currently serving as Executive Editor of Android Thoughts.
+Launched and served as Executive Editor of Android Thoughts.

 2012: Beginning Android Web Apps Development released.
 Accepted a visiting assistant professor position at Centenary College of Louisiana.